gobeyondidentity/bi-cli/README.md

 ### Environment Variables

-Provision SSO Tenant uses environment variables for configuration.
+Secure Access CLI uses environment variables for configuration.
 Create a `.env` file in the root of the project directory and populate it with the necessary variables.
 Here is an example of the required variables:

 ```sh
 OKTA_API_KEY="<OKTA_API_KEY_READ+WRITE>"